Explore our minors

 The academic program in communication studies emphasizes training in oral communication skills and the cognitive principles and strategies that support them.
 The refinement of communication skills in public, interpersonal, small group and organizational contexts is central to both personal and professional growth.

 The essence of public health is prevention and includes organized interdisciplinary efforts that concentrate on the physical, mental, social and environmental health concerns of communities and populations.
-The School of Community Health Sciences offers two undergraduate specializations: public health and kinesiology.
+The School of Public Health offers a minor in community health sciences.

 Rapid advances in computing technology have made computer science and engineering part of your everyday life.
 Our degree programs train students in the step-by-step approach and rigorous analysis needed to find the best way to solve problems in computer science and engineering.